Go Yellow in Road Safety Week and help to raise awareness of road safety and the devastating consequences of road crashes.

 - Vector Lights Auckland Harbour Bridge - Auckland

 - Anzac Parade Bridge - Hamilton

 - #LoveTaupo sign - Taupo

 - The Upper Hutt Fantail - Upper Hutt

 - Oamaru Opera House - Oamaru

-In addition Otorohanga will be putting yellow ribbons in shop windows.
+In addition Otorohanga put yellow ribbons in shop windows.

 The Yellow Ribbon Alliance is very grateful to all the local councils and other organisations that have helped to organise this - Vector Lights, Hamilton City Council, Taupo District Council, Gisborne District Council, Michael Fowler Centre, Upper Hutt City Council, Christchurch International Airport, Waitaki District Council.

 The Yellow Ribbon Road Safety Alliance consists of the following members: Road Safety Education, Brake, AMI, Bridgestone, BOC, NZ Steel, Rotary.